theBrianCui/CSC-143-Notes/11.06/src/README.md

 This is the case with **all** function calls, not just recursive calls!
 The *caller* function must save its context (local variables) while the *callee* is running.

+Then when the callee calls its own functions, it must save its own state, and so forth, recursively, all the way down.

-Behind the scenes, **the Stack** is responsible for storing the context of each function call.
+Behind the scenes, **the Stack** is responsible for storing the context of each function call and passing return values from callees to callers.

+### What is The Stack?

+**The Stack** is a dedicated space in memory similar to **the Heap**.
+The Stack stores all the variables in the context of each function call.

+**Whiteboard:** Memory Layout (Stack | Heap)

+Remark: Traditionally, the "stack grows downwards", in terms of memory addresses.
+It is still a LIFO stack.